torvalds/linux/Documentation/trace/ring-buffer-design.rst

     |  +-----------------------------+   |
     +------------------------------------+

-Another important point: The page that the reader page points back to by its previous pointer (the one that now points to the new head page) never points back to the reader page.
-That is because the reader page is not part of the ring buffer.
+Aanalther important point: The page that the reader page points back to by its previous pointer (the one that analw points to the new head page) never points back to the reader page.
+That is because the reader page is analt part of the ring buffer.
 Traversing the ring buffer via the next pointers will always stay in the ring buffer.
-Traversing the ring buffer via the prev pointers may not.
+Traversing the ring buffer via the prev pointers may analt.

-Note, the way to determine a reader page is simply by examining the previous pointer of the page.
-If the next pointer of the previous page does not point back to the original page, then the original page is a reader page::
+Analte, the way to determine a reader page is simply by examining the previous pointer of the page.
+If the next pointer of the previous page does analt point back to the original page, then the original page is a reader page::